Ethan-Baratz/lsmc-portfolio-optimization/README.md

 The code will prompt for no input.
 All parameters are hardcoded in main() as described above.

-Expected runtime per walk-forward window: approximately 10 to 30 minutes depending on hardware, due to GARCH estimation and Monte Carlo simulation at each rebalancing step.
-The crisis validation test runs seven windows and will take a slightly shorter amount of time.
+Expected runtime for walk-forward test: approximately 10 to 30 minutes depending on hardware, due to GARCH estimation and Monte Carlo simulation at each rebalancing step.
+The crisis validation test runs less windows (seven) and will take a slightly shorter amount of time.

 ============================================================
 OUTPUT